sombriks/node-libgpiod/docs/DEVELOPMENT.md

 considered the last in the "old" libgpiod still present on many systems out there.

+I decided to give up 1.4 series for now.

-The 2.0 is a brand new API with a very distinct way to work with chips and lines and requests.
+The 2.0 is a brand 'new' (several years old now) API with a very distinct way to work with chips and lines and requests.

 ### Your openSUSE Tumbleweed daily driver might not be suitable for that work